gmitali1/arm/README.md

-# Distributed E-Commerce Store Implemented using SpringBoot and ReactJS.
+# Distributed E-Commerce Store Implemented using SpringBoot and Angular.

 ## Requirements
 1. Java 17 or higher